Prep Time: 10 mins Cook Time: 35 mins Total: 45 mins Yields: 8

 This hearty dish brings together succulent sausages and a golden, pillowy batter accompanied by an onion gravy.
-Every bite is a journey through rich flavors and a heartwarming tradition.
-Whether Mary Berry’s Toad in the Hole is baked in individual portions or a large one, this cozy family dinner is sure to steal the show and leave you yearning for more.
+Every bite is a journey through rich flavours and a heartwarming tradition.
+Whether Mary Berry’s Toad in the Hole is baked in individual portions or a large one, this cosy family dinner is sure to steal the show and leave you yearning for more.

 RELATED: Cook Now, Eat Later: Recipes That Make Your Life Easier